 And while domestic energy quotes are based largely upon a household’s annual energy usage, the business gas rates you’re offered will vary according to the type of business you run, the size of your workplace, the number of sites you own, and an estimated usage over the length of the contract.

 If your business is spread out across a number of sites, or in one industrial-sized complex, you might need to have multiple meters installed.
-Call 0800 088 6986 to talk to our business energy experts about multi-site metering.
+Call 0800 088 6986 to talk to one of the Bionic business energy experts about multi-site metering.

 What types of business gas tariffs will you be offered?

 When comparing gas quotes, most suppliers will offer both fixed rate and flexible tariffs, and leave it to you to decide which is best for your business.

 If you opt for a fixed-rate deal, the unit rate (measured in kWh) will won’t change for the duration of your contract.
 This can help with your monthly budgeting, but be aware your bills will fluctuate along with your energy use.

 Signing up for a variable-rate contract means your bills could go up and down, regardless of whether you’re using more or less energy, as the unit rate is linked to market activity and fluctuates accordingly.
 If wholesale prices increase, so will your gas bills, but if they drop, the rate you pay will also reduce to reflect this, so there is an element of risk involved.

 Another difference between the two types of tariff is that while fixed rate deals don’t allow you to switch until your contract nears its end date – known as the ‘renewal window’, you can find out more here - flexible tariffs usually allow you to switch supplier with just 30-days’ notice.

 Should you pay VAT on your business gas bills?